 The AICP is flexible and provides the Compensation Committee the discretion annually to set goals and objectives with input from management that it believes are consistent with creating stockholder value.
 The goals and objectives generally include growth objectives, operating objectives, safety goals and other measures that the Board believes will drive financial performance.
 Under the AICP, an incentive target percentage is established for each executive officer based upon, among other factors, the Compensation Committee's review of publically available competitive compensation data for that position, level of responsibility and ability to impact Oil States' success.
 The AICP recognizes market differences in incentive award opportunities between organizational levels.
 Achieving results which exceed a minimum, or threshold, level of performance triggers an AICP payout.
 Performance results at or below the threshold (i.e. achieving a percentage ranging from 75% to 85% of the related AICP performance objective or less) will result in no AICP award.
 Targeted performance is earned when an executive achieves 100% of their AICP performance objective(s).
-Overachievement (i.e. achieving a percentage ranging from 120% to 125% of the related AICP performance objective) is the performance level at which incentive compensation is maximized.
-If the performance results fall between the threshold level and the target level, 0-100% of the AICP target amount will be paid out proportionately to the distance such performance results fall between the two levels.
-If the performance results fall between the two levels.
+Overachievement (i.e. achieving a percentage ranging from 120% to 125% of the related AICP performance level at which incentive compensation is maximized.
+If the performance results fall between the threshold level and the target level, 0-100% of the AICP target amount will be paid out proportionately to the distance such performance results fall between the target level, 100-200% of the AICP target amount will be paid out proportionately to the distance such performance results fall between the two levels.